Angtian/VoGE/Documentation.md

 *Parameters:*

 - fragments: fragments returned by the VoGE renderer.
-- vert_attr: attribute of each Gaussian kernels, have a shape with (V, C).
+- vert_attr: attribute of each Gaussian kernels, have a shape with (N, C).

 *Returns:*